jfbishop/ai-workload-scheduler/README.md

 ## Key findings

-- Grid-aware routing alone (Mode 2) reduces electricity cost by ~64% and carbon emissions by ~41% with no hardware changes
+- Grid-aware routing alone (Mode 2) reduces electricity cost by 29.3% and carbon emissions by 2.9% with no hardware changes — purely through intelligent task scheduling and load shifting.
-- Adding rooftop solar and battery storage (Mode 3) achieves a further ~18% cost reduction and ~11% carbon reduction
+- Adding rooftop solar and battery storage (Mode 3) achieves an additional ~10% cost and carbon reduction on top of optimized routing, for a total of 55.3% cost and 38.5% carbon reduction vs the unoptimized baseline.
-- The CAISO duck curve creates strong arbitrage: Flex 2/3 jobs deferred to the 9am–4pm solar window cost as little as $4/MWh vs $162/MWh during the evening ramp
-- Eagle Mountain UT (PacifiCorp grid) ranks #2 for solar investment despite being on the dirtiest grid — high insolation + high carbon displacement makes it the strongest carbon reduction opportunity
-- San Jose CA (CAISO) has a 9.4× storage multiplier — battery storage that time-shifts solar generation to the evening ramp has strong economic justification
+- 1817 scheduling decisions involved a trade-off between the cheapest and cleanest available grid.
+In all cases cost was prioritized (weight 0.55 vs 0.30).
+These conflicts represent moments where a carbon premium could meaningfully change outcomes.
+- 3,688 of 8,000 tasks (46%) were deferred from their submission time to a cheaper/cleaner window.
+All Flex 1 inference requests were served immediately with zero deferral.
+- Grid economics matters most for BESS value.
+Eagle Mountain UT and San Jose CA generate the highest net arbitrage despite being mid-sized facilities — battery ROI is determined by the local price spread between cheap and expensive hours, not how much rooftop space a DC has.
+- Capacity markets drive a lot of BESS value.
+Capacity payments ($5,807/day fleet-wide) nearly match energy arbitrage ($5,889/day) in total value, making PJM and CAISO sites disproportionately attractive — Weehawken NJ outperforms Eagle Mountain UT on net benefit purely because PJM's RPM market compensates for its narrower energy price spread.

 ---